 woom OFF 4, 5 and 6 Review – Results of our Test Rides

 For more advanced riders who will be tackling more technical terrain, the woom OFF is also available as the woom OFF AIR with a front air suspension fork, which we cover in our woom OFF AIR review.
-If your child is a more advanced rider, we highly recommend starting off with the woom OFF AIR.
+If your child is a more experienced and advanced rider, we highly recommend starting off with the woom OFF AIR.

 But why is the woom OFF so exceptional for beginning and intermediate shredders?
 In addition to exceptional geometry and high-end components, the OFF’s major selling point is its weight.